ivoras/goestimators/README.md

 ## Accuracy

-A typical run of the test functions looks like this:
+A typical run of the test functions (using 1024 buckets) looks like this:

     LogLogRandom_1M 918170
     SuperLogLogRandom_1M 932190